ldsilvadev/office-word-mcp-server/README.md

 - "Create a callout table with a blue checkmark icon and white text"
 - "Set the first column width to 50 points and auto-fit the remaining columns"
 - "Apply alternating row colors to make the table more readable"
+- "Fill the template 'template.docx' with data from JSON and save as 'output.docx'"
+- "Use simple replacement to fill the template preserving all formatting"

 ## API Reference